wisemen-digital/vue-project-template/README.md

 ### VITE_SENTRY_DSN
 The DSN for your Sentry project.
 This is the most important environment variable and is required for Sentry to work.
-You can ask your project manager or team lead for the DSN.
+You can ask your project manager, team lead or a Sysops Engineer for the DSN.
 ```env
 VITE_SENTRY_DSN='YOUR_SENTRY_DSN'
 ```

 ### VITE_SENTRY_AUTH_TOKEN
 The auth token for your Sentry project.
 This is required for Sentry to work.
-You can ask your project manager or team lead for the auth token.
+You can ask your project manager, team lead or a Sysops Engineer for the auth token.
 ```env
 VITE_SENTRY_AUTH_TOKEN='YOUR_SENTRY_AUTH_TOKEN'
 ```